We are here to help

 The Federal Government’s Health Advisory committee, the Australian Health Protection Principal Committee (AHPPC) has restricted all dental services to dental emergencies only, helping to keep people at home to reduce the risk of infection of COVID-19.

-If you have a dental emergency such as acute dental pain, broken front teeth due to an injury, or you have a referral from a medical practitioner for dental treatment that would affect your health if left untreated, please call your local centre or request an appointment online
+If you have a dental emergency such as acute dental pain, broken front teeth due to an injury, or you have a referral from a medical practitioner for dental treatment that would affect your health if left untreated, please call one of our urgent care centres below or request an appointment online.

 You can be assured that you’re visiting a clean, hygienic space and our teams and the dentists operating from Primary Dental are available to assist you if you have a dental emergency.